ATLFlight/snav_vehicles/README.md

 ### Push your deb files

-Next, navigate to your downloaded deb files and transfer them to your board:
+Next, navigate to your downloaded deb files (from QDN) and transfer them to your board:

 ```bash
 adb push mv_0.9.1_8x74.deb /home/linaro/